REGoth-project/BsZenLib/README.md

 # Building

+BsZenLib requires the following packages to be installed on the system:
+`physfs-dev >= 3.0.0` `libsquish-dev` `libglm-dev`

+Most modern Linux distros provide a way to install them via the native package manager.
+Ubuntu 18.04+ is known to ship recent enough versions, older distros do not and installing from source may be necessary.

+Dependencies on Windows are best managed using [vcpkg](https://github.com/Microsoft/vcpkg), you can find instructions on how to build it on the official repository.
+Once vcpkg is installed, you should install the following packages `physfs glm libsquish` by running `vcpkg.exe install --target x64-windows-static physfs glm libsquish`

 You will need the bsframework for building BsZenLib.
 You can either download or compile it yourself, or have CMake download prebuilt binaries for you.